18 Conservation of Momentum: Momentum Equation

 Introduction

 The second physical principle used in deriving the governing equations that describe aerodynamic flows (or the flow of a fluid, in general) is the conservation of momentum, i.e., the application of Newton’s second law.
-This principle is one of the most important for solving aerodynamic motion because it allows problems involving the forces produced by flows to be solved, such as the lift and drag on a wing or the thrust produced by a jet or rocket engine.
+This principle is one of the most important for solving aerodynamic motion because it allows solving problems involving the forces produced on or by flows, such as the lift and drag on a wing or the thrust produced by a jet or rocket engine.

 Learning Objectives

-• Understand the principle of conservation of momentum applied to a fluid.
+• Understand the principle of conservation of momentum when applied to a fluid.

-• Be able to set up the most general form of the momentum equation, including all sources of forces.
+• Be able to set up the most general form of the momentum equation for a fluid, including all sources of forces.

-• Use the momentum equation in conjunction with the continuity equation to solve some simple flow problems.
+• Use the momentum and continuity equations to solve elementary flow problems.

 Setting Up the Momentum Equation

-The objective is to apply the conservation of momentum principle to a flow to find a mathematical expression for the forces produced in terms of the familiar macroscopic flow field variables, such as density \varrho, velocity \vec{V} and pressure, p.
-Pressure comes into the problem of describing the behavior of a flow because any non-uniform pressure in a flow, when it acts over an area, then it can produce a force.
-Such non-uniform pressures are called pressure gradients in that a pressure gradient will cause an imbalance of forces on the flow to accelerate or decelerate it.
+1. The objective is to apply the conservation of linear momentum principle to a flow to find a mathematical expression for the forces produced in terms of the familiar macroscopic flow field variables, such as density \varrho, velocity \vec{V} and pressure, p.
+Pressure comes into the problem of describing the behavior of a flow because any non-uniform pressure in a flow when it acts over an area, can produce a force.
+Such non-uniform pressures are called pressure gradients in that a pressure gradient will cause an imbalance of forces on the flow to accelerate or decelerate it and cause changes in its momentum.

-Consider the control volume approach used previously, which is assumed to be fixed in space with the fluid moving through it, i.e., an Eulerian modeling approach.
-In general, the forces on the air as it flows through the control volume will manifest from two sources, namely:
+Consider the previous control volume approach, as shown in the figure below.
+The volume is assumed to be fixed in space with the fluid moving through it, i.e., an Eulerian modeling approach.
+In general, the forces on the air, as it flows through the control volume, will manifest from two sources, namely:

-1. Body forces, such as gravity, electromagnetic, electrostatic, etc., may act on the fluid elements inside the control volume.
-The idea of a body force resulting from gravity has already been introduced when establishing the hydrostatic equation.
+1. Body forces like gravity, inertial accelerations (maybe even electromagnetic, electrostatic forces), etc., may act on the fluid elements inside the control volume.
+The idea of a body force resulting from gravity was introduced when the hydrostatic equation was established.

 2. Surface forces: Pressure and shear stress acting on the area of control surface S, which will lead to forces.